LSeu-Open/Enhanced-BioResearch/README.md

 - [Awesome DeepNeuroImage](https://github.com/alxndrkalinin/awesome-deepneuroimage) -  A curated list of awesome deep learning applications in the field of neurological image analysis
 - [Awesome Neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - Curated list of awesome neuroscience libraries, software and any content related to the domain.
+- [Awesome Neuron Segmentation in EM Images](https://github.com/subeeshvasu/Awesome-Neuron-Segmentation-in-EM-Images) - A curated list of resources for 3D segmentation of neurites in EM images.
 - [Neurodata Without Borders](https://github.com/NeurodataWithoutBorders) - Neurodata Without Borders (NWB) provides a common self-describing format ideal for archiving neurophysiology data and sharing it with colleagues.

 ## Productivity